natronimo/TVC/README.md

 # TVC

-how to use
+How to Use

-copy and paste the MATLAB "HL20" folder from  C:\Program Files\MATLAB\R2023a\toolbox\aero\animation to    C:\Program Files\FlightGear 2020.3\data\Aircraft
+1. Copy and paste the MATLAB "HL20" folder from  "C:\Program Files\MATLAB\R2023a\toolbox\aero\animation"
+to    "C:\Program Files\FlightGear 2020.3\data\Aircraft"

-within the FlightGear "HL20" folder under "Models," replace the existing "HL20.ac" file with the one from the repo
+2. Within the FlightGear "HL20" folder under "Models," replace the existing "HL20.ac" file with the one from the repo.

-edit the "tvc_6dof.py" parameters as needed
+3. Edit the "tvc_6dof.py" parameters as needed.

-run "tvc_6dof.py" and ensure the "x_history.out" file has been created
+4. Run "tvc_6dof.py" and ensure the "x_history.out" file has been created.

-run "runfg.bat" to open FlightGear with the proper configuration
+5. Run "runfg.bat" to open FlightGear with the proper configuration.

-run "flightgear_interface.py" and watch the rocket fly
+6. Run "flightgear_interface.py" and watch the rocket fly.